 The Emerald Isle is full of natural beauty and a welcoming, friendly culture that is sure to make you feel at home on the other side of the Irish Sea.
-Your initial thoughts on holidaying there may be to fly, however, coach holidays to Ireland are very popular and by travelling along scenic routes, you can truly take in everything this beautiful country has to offer.
+Your initial thoughts on holidaying there may be to fly, however, coach trips are also very popular, and by travelling along scenic routes, you can truly take in everything this beautiful country has to offer.

 Where to Explore?

 The Southern parts of Eire are brimming with spectacular areas of natural beauty.
 The Ring of Kerry is one of many, a place that will stand out in the minds of many visitors’ memories due to its incredible scenery, sublime beach and traditional Gaelic villages.

 Just around the corner you have the Dingle Peninsula, another magical area overlooking the Atlantic Ocean.
 The rugged mountain stretching from Slieve Mish to Mount Brandon create an overbearing and impressive seaside terrain.

 Ireland’s wonderful mountains, waterways, lakes and coastlines are an obvious draw, from the Wicklow Mountains to the Meeting of the Waters, the Vale of Avoca to Bantry Bay, there is plenty of remarkable scenery to explore, but what about the wonderful culture and cities?

 Dublin is the most obvious place to start, the capital of the Emerald Isle is a hub for tourists, with all of the hustle and bustle of a city, but piled in with it is a whole lot of character provided by the tradition that runs deep in the veins of the ‘village within a city’.
 Of course you’ll find a plethora of Irish pubs, great eateries, interesting museums and galleries and much more.